 Proactive and Automated Blocking

 RiskIQ Attack Analytics provides organizations access to RiskIQ intelligence that can be used to proactively block new domains and known bad infrastructure that RiskIQ has observed.
-Our Feeds can be ingested into enterprise proxies and firewalls to block potential malicious infrastructure based on organizations risk profiles and policies.
+Our Feeds can be ingested into enterprise proxies and firewalls to block potential malicious infrastructure based on an organization's risk profiles and policies.

 Identifying Trends or Brands

-Phishing attacks often make use of trends or common themes that may be identified within the domains they register.
-Some customers can use our feeds as a starting point and apply different filters against the data in order to surface domains that may be of interest due to a recent trend or because it uses their brand.
-From here, some customers will simply block these domains while others may monitor them to identify more about the attack.
+Phishing attacks often use trends or common themes that may be identified within the domains they register.
+Some customers can use our feeds as a starting point and apply different filters against the data to surface domains that may be of interest due to a recent trend or because it uses their brand.
+Some customers will block these domains, while others may monitor them to identify more about the attack.

 Proactive Threat Research

-Similar to identifying trends and brands, some customers will use our Newly Observed Domain and Newly Observed Host feeds as a feed for their research program.
-Depending on the maturity of the organization, some will take the NOD and begin resolving each of the domains in order to understand if they overlap with any existing known threats.
-Customers who also purchase RiskIQ's URL crawling service will go a step further and crawl these domains in order to understand which have a live web page and could be actively serving a phishing kit.
+Similar to identifying trends and brands, some customers will use our Newly Observed Domain, and Newly Observed Host feeds to feed their research program.
+Depending on the organization's maturity, some will take the NOD and begin resolving each of the domains to understand if they overlap with any existing known threats.
+Customers who also purchase RiskIQ's URL crawling service will go a step further and crawl these domains to understand which have a live web page and could be actively serving a phishing kit.